 He completed his residency in Surgery at The Milton S. Hershey Medical Center with an additional year of training in Plastic and Reconstructive Surgery at Southern Illinois University.

-To date he has opened and operates wound care centers across the United Sates and globally.
+To date, he has opened and operates wound care centers across the United States and globally.
 Dr. Serena has been the lead or Principal investigator in over 100 clinical trials, including gene therapy for critical limb ischemia, antimicrobial dressings, growth factors, topical and parenteral antibiotics and CTP therapy.
-He founded the first wound healing cooperative research group that produced more than 12 manuscripts in 2016 alone.
+He founded the first wound-healing cooperative research group that produced more than 12 manuscripts in 2016 alone.
 In 2011 he developed a diagnostic technique that now bears his name (The Serena Technique©).
 He holds numerous patents on wound care devices and dressings.